Isidor Sârbu: Biography

-Both Isidor and Tatiana had returned to Corjova in January 1940, some months ahead of the Soviet incursion into Bessarabia, which brought Corjova and Dubăsari into the new Moldavian Soviet Socialist Republic.
-The following year saw the disestablishment of Soviet rule, with Operation Barbarossa—as a participant in this attack, Romania gained control of both Bessarabia and the former MASSR, establishing a semi-autonomous "Transnistria Governorate".
+Both Isidor and Tatiana returned to Corjova in January 1940, some months ahead of the Soviet incursion into Bessarabia, which brought Corjova and Dubăsari into the new Moldavian Soviet Socialist Republic.
+The following year saw the disestablishment of Soviet rule, with Operation Barbarossa—as a participant in this attack, Romania gained control of both Bessarabia and the former MASSR, establishing the semi-autonomous Transnistria Governorate.
 During the Soviet withdrawal, Sârbu narrowly avoided being apprehended and executed by the NKVD: though his name was on the kill-list, he hid with his father-in-law, Toader Negrea, until the Romanian Army entered Corjova.
-Sârbu was appointed Corjova Mayor, and gave an interview about his life for a Romanian magazine (April 1943).
+Sârbu was appointed mayor of Corjova, and gave an interview about his life for a Romanian magazine (April 1943).
 For the latter event, he was reportedly in the Romanian capital, Bucharest.

 Sârbu's newfound status lasted only until the Soviet reoccupation of 1944.
 Ahead of this defeat, Sârbu and his daughter Domnica took refuge in Romania; Tatiana and the couple's other children opted to stay in Corjova.
 As noted by historian Ion Varta, he petitioned the Romanian authorities not to extradite him, "allow[ing] him to live in Romania".
 Except for an enrollment with the anti-communist resistance in the Oaș Mountains, Isidor lived the rest of his life in Dâmbovița County, at Brezoaele.
 According to oral tradition, he tried to warn locals about the emergence of a Romanian communist regime and the introduction of collectivization to Romania.
-He died in 1980, and is buried in Brezoaele next to Domnica, who died in 2004.
+He died in 1980, and is buried in Brezoaele.
+His daughter Domnica, who died in 2004, is buried next to him.